AkshaySrivatsa03/Agglomeration/README.md

-# Agglomoration
+# Agglomeration
-This code can be used to Agglomorize data into separate clusters
+This code can be used to agglomerize data into separate clusters